strimzi/governance/GOVERNANCE.md

 ### Maintainers

 The maintainers are responsible for the overall development of the whole Strimzi project and all its components.
+Emeritus maintainers are former maintainers who are no longer actively involved in the project.
+In the rest of this document the term ‘maintainer’ will be assumed to mean ‘active maintainer’, unless qualified as ‘emeritus maintainer’.
-The maintainers are identified in the [`MAINTAINERS`](MAINTAINERS) file.
+Both maintainers and emeritus maintainers are identified in the [`MAINTAINERS`](MAINTAINERS) file.

 #### Changes in Maintainership

 New maintainers are proposed by an existing maintainer and are elected by a ⅔ majority maintainers vote.
 Maintainers can be removed by a ⅔ majority maintainers vote.
+Maintainers removed by a vote are no longer considered maintainers or emeritus maintainers.
+Maintainers become emeritus maintainers either actively, by opening a PR against the MAINTAINERS file marking themselves as Emeritus, or implicitly after 6 months without any contribution to the project.
+Updates to the MAINTAINERS to mark implicitly Emeritus maintainers happen asynchronously (i.e. the MAINTAINERS file is not normative about Emeritus status).
+An Emeritus maintainer reverts to being an active maintainer by contributing to the project again.
+For the purposes of Emeritus status contribution means:
+* Opening or reviewing a PR to any repo in the Strimzi organization.
+* Participating in discussions with the Strimzi community in any of its venues (e.g. Slack, Email, Community call, etc.) This includes non-public participation (e.g. on the maintainers-only email list)

 #### Github Project Administration